Babu Ghat

 Babughat (also Babooghat, or Baje Kadamtala Ghat, and Baboo Raj Chandra Ghat) is one of the many ghats built during British Raj, along the bank of Hooghly River on Strand Road, Kolkata at B. B. D. Bagh, Kolkata.

-The ghat has a tall colonial structure, which is the landing berth of the ghat.
+The landing berth of the ghat has a tall colonial structure.
 It is a fine Doric-Greek style pavilion with huge pillars.

+History

-The ghat, originally known was Baboo Raj Chandra Ghat, is now only known by first words Baboo-ghat or Babu-ghat.
+The ghat, originally known as Baboo Raj Chandra Ghat, is now only known by first words Baboo-ghat or Babu-ghat.
 Babu/Baboo in Bengali means Sahib or gentleman.
 The ghat is named after Babu Raj Chandra Das, husband of Rani Rashmoni and zamindar of Janbazar, who built it in 1830, in memory of her late husband.
 A marble tablet beneath the pediment implies that some of the credit for the erection of the ghat must go to Lord William Bentinck as he encouraged such spending with a view to improve public amenities.
 It is second oldest ghat of Kolkata.

+Present condition

 The pavilion today is completely encroached by vendors and priests.
 The old colonial structure and stairs leading to the river are in various stages of decay and derelict.
 A section of ghat originally meant for bathing of ladies has turned into a garbage point now.
 Even so, the ghat is bustling with crowds since morning till late evening with people who use it for bathing, puja, religious ceremonies, massage and leisure.
 During Chhat Puja, a huge crowd can be seen on Babughat performing their puja.
 The ghat is also used during Durga Puja, Saraswati Puja rather in all festivals for immersion of idols.